“Good Nutrition” Section Overview

 If you think that a vegetarian or vegan diet is for wimps, I suggest you take that up with a gorilla, who weighs from 300-400 pounds and lives on a vegan diet.
 LOL!
 If you want to see some proof of the possibilities of a vegan diet, go here: greatveganathletes.com

-With 17 grams of protein per scoop, and all from sprouted organic grains, beans and seeds, it’s really good.
-Add that to 8 oz. of soymilk, and you’ve got 25 grams of protein.
-That’s the same amount of protein you’d get in a Big Mac, but instead of getting 28 grams of animal fat with the burger, you’re getting 3 grams of vegetable fat from the soy milk and zero grams from the powder.
+That’s the same amount of protein you’d get in a Big Mac, but instead of getting 11 grams of saturated animal fat with the burger, you’re getting 1/2 gram of vegetable fat from the nut milk and zero grams from the powder.
+The best price I found online was at Costco.

 There are quite a few opinions of how much protein to eat.
 The one I have seen most often is to eat about .4 grams of protein for every pound of bodyweight you have.
+If you’re physically very-active, and are doing sports, then maybe use a bit more.
 One study I read stated that if you eat any more that that, it winds up in the toilet.

 If you want the scientific lowdown, here’s what I gleaned from a study I found on the Website of the United States National Institutes of Health: